Medieinstitutet/loginpage-alexander-rusiecki/README.md

-# Assignment for Medieinstitutet.

-## Using Local storage as single source of truth, ES6 modules, SPA.
+# Using Local storage as single source of truth, ES6 modules, SPA.

 2 registered users by default: